-Joining your EEA family member
+Joining your EEA Family member Immigration Lawyers

 The European Economic Area (EEA) family permit has made it substantially easier for non-EEA family members to move around EU member states.
 Eligible EEA nationals with either the intention of, or currently living in the UK on a long-term basis may sponsor their non-EEA family member to accompany or join them in the UK.
 Despite being administered by the Home Office, EEA family permits are issued under the Immigration (EEA) Regulations 2006 and not UK Immigration Rules.
 The EEA family permit will soon be replaced by the EUSS family permit.
 After 30 June 2021 an EEA family permit will no longer be valid and it will be necessary to apply for an EUSS family permit